AWADREE/Sound-Sanity-Audio-Display-Router/README.md

 ---

-_Thank you for using Sound Sanity!
-For technical support or feature requests, please check the project documentation._
+_Thank you for using Sound Sanity!_